Neural-Symbolic-Image-Labeling/Rapid/README.md

 ## Usage
 ![Method Overview](https://github.com/Neural-Symbolic-Image-Labeling/Rapid/blob/main/pipeline-1.png)

-We put 4 datasets on it, called ad, prof, medical and bird.
+We put 4 datasets on it, called ad, prof, medical and bird, meaning Trafic Scene, Occupation, Glaucoma and Bird Species.
 You can find the json files under FOIL/data_file.
 These files are generated from the CV model with images as input.

 Before you run the code, some parts need to be chosen:

-1.You should choose the correct Active Learning strategy in FOIL/strategies/utils.py, in similarity_sample(*args) function, the _default should be choosed when using ad and prof dataset, the med corresponds to medical and bird for bird. **Please choose the right one before running the system.**
+1. You should choose the correct Active Learning (AL) strategy in FOIL/strategies/utils.py, in similarity_sample(*args) function, the _default should be choosed when using ad and prof dataset, the med corresponds to medical and bird for bird. **Please choose the right one before running the system.**

-2. You should choose the right file
+2. You should choose the right data file for running.
+In ActiveLearning/FOIL/rule_format_deamon.py, for data_path and data_split_config, please choose the right json file and config file for corresponding dataset you want.
+3. You can select some initial images before training, using the id in config file.
+If so, you should use al_comp ManualComp to choose the initial images.
+If you don't want manually select, you can choose al_comp RandomComp to select randomly.
+Besides you need to choose rounds and instance number per round for AL. There are also different AL strategies you can use. （Add a table here to help users）
+4. Choose the correspond foil model to use. "bird1" means bird dataset and "medical" means medical dataset.
+Other models can be used by either ad or prof dataset.

-You can directly run our ActiveLearning/FOIL/rule_format_deamon.py to see the result!
+Then you can directly run our ActiveLearning/FOIL/rule_format_deamon.py to see the result!

+When running, you can also choose manual mode (by typing "y" in terminal), which means you can change, delete and lock the rules as you want.
+However, you can also refuse the function if you just want the AL choose the picture and update the rules automatically. (by typing "n" in terminal)

+If you choose y, in each iteration, you can enter the rule and press enter to see the accuracy.
+If you don't want to change the rule anymore, you can enter c, it will jump to the lock and delete mode.
+An example for delete (lock) format on trafic scene dataset : {'downtown': [[['building'], ['building'], 0]], 'highway': [], 'mountain road': []} (This means you will delete building clause from downtown rule).

+**Notice**: when typing in the terminal, make sure the rules you enter is in one line, else it will raise error.

 ## Contributing
 All students below contribute a lot to this work, under supervision of Prof. Tianyi Zhang from Purdue CS.